-To improve services to children in care, Essex are investing in new clinical / counselling psychologist posts, which will be based alongside Fostering teams throughout the County.
+To improve services to children in the care of adopters, birth families, special guardians or foster carers.
+Essex are investing in new clinical / counselling psychologist posts, which will be based alongside teams throughout the County..

-All post holders will work with partners to promote understanding of attachment and trauma and deliver a range of early help, family support and interventions which effectively support children's placement stability.
+All post holders will work with partners to promote understanding of attachment and trauma and deliver a range of early help, family support and interventions which effectively support children's placement or family stability.

 * Provide highly specialist psychological assessments

 * Provide therapeutic input through group work, specialist advice and training to professionals and carers

 * Work alongside a team of social workers, child and family support workers and mental health coordinators

 * Provide regular clinical supervision to mental health coordinators